David Gere

-David Gere (born February 15, 1975) is an American film producer, actor, artist and business entrepreneur.
+David Gere (born February 15, 1975) is an American film producer, actor, artist, and business entrepreneur.

 Biography

-David Gere was born and raised in Cromwell, Connecticut, and attended Cromwell High School.
-He later attended Providence College in Providence, Rhode Island on an academic and track scholarship.
-Gere was signed to a modelling contract in NYC, but soon transitioned into acting.
+David James Gere was born in Cromwell, Connecticut.
+His mother and sister were killed in an accident during his childhood.
+He was subsequently raised by his father, James, an educator, and his stepmother, Veronica Gere.
+Gere graduated from Cromwell High School and attended Providence College in Rhode Island on academic and track scholarships.
+In 1996, he signed a modeling contract with Next Model Management NYC.
+He graduated in 1997 with a Bachelor of Arts in Political Science and a minor in Film Studies.
+That same year, he was featured in a European print campaign for GUESS Jeans.
+Gere then pursued interests in acting and filmmaking, working both in front of and behind the camera in short films, documentaries, commercials, and music videos, including those on MTV2.

-In business, David later got heavily involved with commercial real estate and development in Connecticut.
-He created several small business ventures before heading back into the entertainment industry as a film producer and actor; he directed his first film in 2021.
-Gere also owns several bars, nightclubs and restaurants that have been used for filming locations, celebrity appearances and charitable events.
+In business, David got involved with commercial real estate and development in Connecticut.
+He created small business ventures before returning to the entertainment industry as a film producer and actor.
+His directorial debut came in 2021.
+Gere owns bars, nightclubs, restaurants that have been used for filming locations, celebrity appearances and charitable events.
 Gere was awarded “Top 40 Under 40” by CT Magazine in January 2014, a list of young entrepreneurs and successful business persons.

 Gere is known for casting professional wrestlers in his films.
-This relationship led to legendary professional wrestler Tommy Dreamer suggesting that Gere get involved with sports entertainment; at Tommy Dreamer's House of Hardcore 3, Gere debuted as his pro wrestling heel manager persona of DG HAVEN.
+This relationship led to legendary professional wrestler Tommy Dreamer suggesting Gere get involved with sports entertainment; at Tommy Dreamer's House of Hardcore 3, Gere debuted as his pro wrestling heel manager persona of DG HAVEN.
 He is currently active in both the House of Hardcore and the Revival Pro Wrestling promotions.